Small Rural Hospital Improvement Grant Program (SHIP)

 - Value-Based Purchasing (VBP) to improve data collection.

 Alabama’s SHIP grant is administered by the Alabama Department of Public Health (ADPH) through the Office of Primary Care and Rural Health (OPCRH).
-In 2013, twenty-six hospitals are eligible as non-Federal, short-term, general acute care facilities, with forty-nine staffed beds or less, located in rural Alabama.
+In 2014, twenty-seven hospitals are eligible as non-Federal, short-term, general acute care facilities, with forty-nine staffed beds or less, located in rural Alabama.

 The OPCRH supports SHIP hospitals by assisting their pursuit of financial viability and quality improvement, and as they serve as essential access points for Medicare, Medicaid, and uninsured patients.
 The OPCRH further supports SHIP hospitals by collecting and disseminating health information, coordinating rural resources, providing technical assistance, promoting recruitment to improve access to rural health care, and strengthening partnerships, all of which are goals of the State Office of Rural Health.